Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Public health applications

 \paragraph{Asymptotic behavior.} As in the case of homogeneous contacts, we are ultimately interested in assessing the effect of the parameters of the model on the persistence of the disease in the population for a long time.
 The criterion that we have derived above for the existence of an endemic equilibrium is heuristic, and does not guarantee that the state of the population converges to that endemic equilibrium when it exists.

-Again, we study these questions numerically, by considering the bifurcation diagram of our model in Figure~\ref{fig:bifucartionHeterogeneous}, {in the case of three subpopulations}.
+Again, we study the asymptotic behavior of the PDE numerically by considering the bifurcation diagram of our model in Figure~\ref{fig:bifucartionHeterogeneous}, in the case of three subpopulations.
 The trajectory of the total fraction of infected individuals among all groups is plotted for a sample of typical trajectories.
 As in the homogeneous case, the asymptotic behavior of the model is simple, and it seems to converge to a limit.
-In this limit, depending on the parameters, the epidemic is either extinct, or has reached an endemic equilibrium.
-Again, we see a good agreement between our theoretical prediction for the existence of an endemic equilibrium ($R_0 > R_c$) and the parameter region where the epidemic does not go extinct.
-This also validates that our heuristic, based on the survival probability of a certain multi-type, seems to give the right criterion for the existence of an endemic equilibrium.
+In this limit, depending on the parameters, the epidemic is either extinct or has reached an endemic equilibrium.
+Again, we see a good agreement between our theoretical prediction for the existence of an endemic equilibrium ($R_0\rho > 1$) and the parameter region where the epidemic does not go extinct.
+This also validates that our heuristic, based on the survival probability of a certain multi-type branching process, seems to give the right criterion for the existence of an endemic equilibrium.